drewgingerich/recipes/leckerli.md

 ## Baking

 1. On well-floured surface, roll out to ~1/4 inch thick.
-1. Place dough on baking sheet lined with parchement paper.
+1. Place dough on baking sheet lined with parchment paper.
 1. Bake at 350 F for 20 minutes, rotating halfway through.
 1. Remove and immediately brush on glaze.
 1. Wait for glaze to dry and cookie to cool.